joseppbenvenuto/Food_And_Service_Restaurant_Recommendation_Engine/README.md

 The analysis explored the Yelp business reviews data set https://www.yelp.com/dataset.

 Filtering for only restaurants and culinary businesses in Toronto, topic modeling was used to cluster data and mine for service-standard reviews.
-Once the clusters had been generated, single value decomposition (SVD) was used to create two recommendation engines.
+Once the clusters had been generated, singular value decomposition (SVD) was used to create two recommendation engines.
 One engine for all standard-based reviews (service and food) and another for food standard-based reviews.

 Having completed the above, a recommendation dashboard app using plotly and dash was created.
 The dashboard allows the user to have the choice if he/she wants to be recommended restaurants basis all standards or simply basis food standards.